About me

 Life is not easy.
 The fact that you are looking at my page suggests that there is something in your life that feels stuck, painful, maybe hopeless or unreachable and that you want something different for yourself – that you want things to change.

-Perhaps you want to free yourself from repetitive patterns of behaviour, self-limiting beliefs, depression, anxiety, or the impact of abuse.
+Perhaps you want to free yourself from repetitive patterns of behaviour, self-limiting beliefs, depression, anxiety, or the impact of trauma.
 Or maybe you want to deepen your connection to yourself so that life feels richer, more rewarding and that you feel more authentically you.

 I understand that asking for help is not easy.
 Maybe you are not sure if counselling is right for you.
 Whatever your concerns, I offer you a safe, empathetic and thoughtful space in which you can feel both seen and heard, to begin the journey of change.